adrian-datacamp/courses-hypothesis-testrepo/chapter1.md

 `@instructions`
 ## Exercise 1:

 The `flight_delays.csv` dataset contains US flight information, such as departure location, arrival location, cancellations, and delays for US airline companies.
-Select one of the airline companies (eg. United Airlines), and using a significance level of 0.01, determine whether this airline company experiences significantly different delays compared to overall average delays.
+Select one of the airline companies (eg. United Airlines), and using a significance level of $\alpha$ = 0.01, determine whether this airline company experiences significantly different delays compared to overall average delays.

 `@pre_exercise_code`